So Notorious: Critical response

-The show received quite a substantial number of positive notices from critics.
-The New York Post raved that the show was a "very witty, sometimes brilliantly insightful hybrid sitcom".
-Newsday admired that "the writing is pointed, the direction tight.
-But what really makes it work is Tori herself, light, bright and vulnerably likable."
+The show received positive notices from critics.
+The New York Post said that the show was a "very witty, sometimes brilliantly insightful hybrid sitcom".

 The Hollywood Reporter called the show "considerably more ambitious than a lot of other sitcoms" and said that "It's easy to dismiss this as another attempt by Spelling to prove that her talent goes beyond her last name, but there's more to it than that.
 She creates an appealing character despite all the preconceptions, many of which are acknowledged and dispensed with in the first few scenes."
 The Los Angeles Times conceded that "while this sort of thing has been done before – it has been done here exceedingly well."
 The Chicago Tribune began their review with "there are people in the world who'll never watch anything that stars Tori Spelling.
 Their loss."
 The review went on to praise the show; admitting that "Spelling’s surprisingly good VH1 series, is a not-at-all-guilty pleasure.
 It has more than its share of amusing moments, and it also has a surprising amount of heart."
 The Detroit Free Press called the show "a sassy, classy winner".

 The show was nominated for Outstanding Comedy Series at the 2007 GLAAD Media Awards.